 Parboiled Rice: The rice partially boiled in the husk is called Parboiled Rice.
 The parboiling process requires three steps namely Soaking, Steaming, and Drying.
 After cooling, the starches are gelatinized in parboiled rice.
 Through gelatinization, amylose molecules leach out of the network of starch granules and migrate to an aqueous medium beyond the granules that are at full viscosity when completely hydrated.
 If fully gelatinized, parboiled rice kernels should be transparent.
 Refrigeration brings retrogradation by re-associating amylose molecules and creating a closely packaged structure.
 This improves type 3 resistant starch development, which can serve as a pre-biotic and help human health.

 The Aforementioned Processes are Achieved in Two Ways:

 Huzenlaub Process: This process is developed by Erich Gustav Huzenlaub and Francis Heron Rogers in 1910, the process holds more nutrients of rice.
-The entire grain is dried in vacuum, then steamed, dried and husked in another vacuum.
-The rice is therefore more resistant to Weevils and decreases cooking time.
+The entire grain is dried in a vacuum, then steamed, dried and husked in another vacuum.
+The rice is, therefore, more resistant to Weevils and decreases cooking time.

 Modern Methods: In later methods, the rice is soaked in hot water, and then steamed for boiling that only takes three hours instead of 20 hours.
 These methods also produce a yellowish rice dye, which is less broken when milled.
 Additional parboiling variations include high pressure steaming and different drying methods.